Flight delays suck.

-But when you are at the airport.
-With few hundred (or thousand) people around you, who have just learned that their flight is delayed or cancelled.
+In most situatins there is nothing complicated about it.
+But... when you are at the airport.
+With few hundred (or thousand) people around you, all of who have just learned that their flight is delayed or cancelled.

-Well, in environment like this it’s difficult to stay calm.
+Well, in an environment like this it’s difficult to stay calm.

 So save this guide for later, and you’ll always be prepared!